-Taking Time Off for Mental Health
+Taking Time Off For Mental Health

 Remember that work alone is not enough to sustain an individual.
 Take a day off.
 Balance your tripod.

-Donald A. Davidoff, PhD, is chief of the Neuropsychology Department and director of the Post-Doctoral Fellowship in Adult and Geriatric Clinical Neuropsychology at McLean Hospital.
+Donald A. Davidoff, PhD, is chief of the Neuropsychology Department at McLean Hospital and an assistant professor of Psychology in the Department of Psychiatry at Harvard Medical School.

-McLean Hospital offers comprehensive mental health services for children, adolescents, adults and older adults with an array of psychiatric diagnoses, including addiction, borderline personality disorder, depression, anxiety, and trauma disorders.
+McLean Hospital offers comprehensive mental health services for children, adolescents, adults, and older adults with an array of psychiatric diagnoses, including addiction, borderline personality disorder, depression, anxiety, and trauma disorders.

 If you are concerned about your own well-being or that of a loved one, you can take an anonymous and confidential mental health screening online.